 Don't make assumptions on the basis of age, appearance, condition or behaviour.

-If it is practical to do so, consult other people for their views about the person's best interest.
-In particular consult with:
+If it is practical and appropriate to do so, consult other people for their views about the person's best interest.
+In particular consider consulting with:

 See if there are other options that may be less restrictive.

-If restraint is being considered, there needs to be a reasonable belief that it is necessary in order to prevent harm to the person.
+If restraint is being considered, as part of a best interest’s decision under the MCA, there needs to be a reasonable belief that it is necessary in order to prevent harm to the person.
 It needs to be a proportionate response to the likelihood of the person suffering harm, and the seriousness of that harm.

 Does the restriction constitute a deprivation of the person’s liberty?